It’s a huge weekend in Sydney, with international artists in town, special markets popping up, and Valentine’s Day in the mix.

 Price: Adult tickets: $38 per person.

-Sunset Variations is back at Sydney Observatory, a Friday night live music series that brings together some incredible local talent to soundtrack Sydney’s golden hour.
+This Friday marks the return of Sunset Variations at Sydney Observatory, a Friday night live music series that brings together some incredible local talent to soundtrack Sydney’s golden hour.
 Offering sweeping views across the harbour, guests can arrive at sunset and settle onto the Observatory Lawn to enjoy genre-defying performances as the sky turns orange.
-This weekend, e fishpool will bring her richly layered synths and electronic sampling to the highest natural point in Sydney.
-Enjoy Mediterranean-inspired food by Aplenty and drinks by Lo-Fi Wines as you enjoy stunning views and gentle sounds from your picnic blanket.

 Where: Sydney Observatory, 1003 Upper Fort St, Millers Point NSW 2000.